hipe/tmx/tan_man/doc/issues/021-the-document-entity-narrative.md

-2) we have "compound", "indirect" stream entities that we express, namely, the workspace. the workspace can provide both an upstream and a downstream identifer, yet #todo
+2) we have "compound", "indirect" stream entities that we express, namely, the workspace. the workspace can provide both an upstream and a downstream identifer, yet (EDIT)